Training, Drilling, and Exercising Toolkit

 8 total per year

-Lockout: A response action schools take to secure school buildings and grounds during incidents that pose a threat or hazard outside of the school building.
-Lockout uses the security of the physical facility to act as protection.
+Secure (Lockout): A response action schools take to secure school buildings and grounds during incidents that pose a threat or hazard outside of the school building.
+Secure (Lockout) uses the security of the physical facility to act as protection.

 Lockdown: A response action schools take to secure school buildings and grounds during incidents that pose an immediate threat of violence inside the school.
 The primary objective is to quickly ensure all school students, staff, and visitors are secured away from immediate danger.